First measurement of $\Lambda_\mathrm{c}^{+}$ production down to $p_\mathrm{T} = 0$ in pp and p-Pb collisions at $\sqrt{s_\mathrm{NN}} = 5.02$ TeV: Systematic uncertainties

 The systematic uncertainty on the feed-down subtraction was evaluated by considering the theoretical uncertainties of the beauty-meson production cross section in FONLL~\cite{fonllcalc1,fonllcalc2}, and the variation of the beauty fragmentation function describing the hadronisation $f(\rm b \to \Lb)$ within its uncertainties as measured in Ref.~\cite{LHCb:2019fns}.
 For \pPb collisions a further consideration is made, varying the ratio of the feed-down and prompt \Lc nuclear modification factors $\RpPb^{\mathrm{feed\textrm{-}down}}/\RpPb^\mathrm{prompt}$ within the range 0.9--3.0.
 The upper bound of this range accounts for recent measurements by LHCb of the nuclear modification of \Lb baryons~\cite{LHCb:2019avm}, where the nuclear modification factor at backward rapidity was found to be consistent with unity.
 The overall envelope from the variations was considered as the total uncertainty, resulting in ${}^{+0.9}_{-1.5}\%$ in pp collisions and ${}^{+0.9}_{-3.8}\%$ in \pPb collisions.

 The production cross section has an additional global normalisation uncertainty due to the integrated luminosity determination.
-The luminosity uncertainty was determined from van der Meer scans of pp and \pPb collisions at \sqrtsNNfive, and defined as $2.1\%$ for the pp data sample~\cite{ALICE-PUBLIC-2018-014} and $3.7\%$ for \pPb collisions~\cite{ALICE:2014gvw}.
+The luminosity uncertainty was determined from van der Meer scans of pp and \pPb collisions at \sqrtsNNfive, and has a value of $2.1\%$ for the pp data sample~\cite{ALICE-PUBLIC-2018-014} and $3.7\%$ for \pPb collisions~\cite{ALICE:2014gvw}.

-The 5\% branching ratio uncertainty for the decay channel $\LctopKs(\to \mathrm{p\pi^+\pi^-})$ is defined by combining the uncertainties of the branching ratios of \LctopKs and $\Kzs\to\pi^+\pi^-$ in quadrature~\cite{pdg2022}.
+The 5\% branching ratio uncertainty for the decay channel $\LctopKs(\to \mathrm{p\pi^+\pi^-})$ is calculated as the quadratic sum of the branching ratio uncertainties for \LctopKs and $\Kzs\to\pi^+\pi^-$~\cite{pdg2022}.
 This uncertainty is considered as fully correlated between \pt intervals and collision systems.